ubc-library-rc/intro-mendeley/readme.md

- # Using Zotero for Mendeley
+ # Using Mendeley for Citation Management

 Link to workshop: https://ubc-library-rc.github.io/intro-mendeley